Skip to main content

 Who benefits

-As part of its mission, EUISS regularly produces publications on the topics and regions at the core of the EU's work.
+As part of its mission, EUISS produces publicly accessible publications on the foreign, security, and defence issues that shape the EU’s strategic agenda.

 Further information